Subhadip-1/unrolling_meets_data_driven_regularization/README.md

 # unrolling_meets_data_driven_regularization
-Contains python scripts for adversarially learning an iteratively unrolled reconstruction together with a data-driven regularizer for inverse problems.
+Contains python scripts for adversarially learning an iteratively unrolled reconstruction together with a data-driven regularizer for inverse problems (X-ray CT, in particular).

 * To run the codes, you need a Ubuntu 18.04/20.04 system with miniconda installed on it.
 The training and evaluation scripts were executed on an NVIDIA Quadro RTX 6000 GPU with 24 GB of memory.